Autophagy: Cellular Cleansing and the Secret to Longevity

 - Though human data is lacking, autophagy may promote healthy aging, heart health, DNA repair, brain health, and a healthy metabolism.

-- Fasting is the most reliable way to activate autophagy.
+- Fasting is the most reliable way to activate autophagy and autophagy-related health benefits.

 - Early animal data suggests a keto diet can induce autophagy.